rojinebrahimi/interactive_fiction_game/README.md

-# "Caleb And The Dark Forest" Game
+# "Caleb's Journey - The Dark Forest" Game
 An interactive fictional game written in pure Python in which you should help Caleb overcome Gethara, the lord of the dark forest.

     Caleb is a farmer.
 He has a cow, Freddy, and a dog, Heko.